 The Advanced Certificate allows you to continue your learning in narrative-based medicine, strengthen ties to our supportive professional community, and develop a personal portfolio of resources and skills to move NBM into practice, education, or scholarship.

 Healthcare practitioners from all clinical fields and disciplines who have completed the Foundational Certificate and are looking to continue their learning.

 Narrative Strategies in Clinical Practice

-Learners will build skills that can be used for day to day clinical practice e.g. eliciting and responding to stories from patients and families, counseling techniques from narrative therapy, the use of therapeutic writing, bibliotherapy and poetry prescriptions, narrative-based supervision groups.
+Learners will build skills that can be used for day to day clinical practice, such as eliciting and responding to stories from patients and families, counseling techniques from narrative therapy, the use of therapeutic writing, bibliotherapy, and poetry prescriptions, and narrative-based supervision groups.

 Creative and Reflective Writing for Healthcare Providers

 Narrative-Based Medicine begins, of course, with narrative – a way of knowing based on literary practice and attention.
 Whether interested in fiction, memoir, poetry, essays, drama, or some new form, learners will engage in intensive practical classes and workshops where they can share their work and take it further collaboratively and with expert guidance.

 A variety of forms and modalities, such as movement and presence, visual arts, photography, theatre, and music will be explored in a series of exciting workshops.
 Gallery visits, improvisation sessions, mindfulness practice, and other immersive, practical, hands-on experiences offer a unique approach to narrative-based medicine and the opportunity to radically re-imagine healthcare practice through new ways of attending, reflecting, and creating.

 Expand your understanding of ethical issues in NBM, and learn narrative strategies to promote equity in healthcare, and narrative approaches to inquiry.
 Topics may include: narrative bioethics, narrative advocacy, and narrative in qualitative research.